WP-API/client-js/README.md

  * Users
 ```

-You can use these endpoints as is to read, update, create and delete items using standard Backbone methods (fetch, sync, save & destroy for models, sync for collections).
+You can use these endpoints as-is to read, update, create and delete items using standard Backbone methods (fetch, sync, save & destroy for models, sync for collections).
 You can also extend these objects to make them your own, and build your views on top of them.

 ### Default values